Going Keto means cutting carbs from your diet. The forbidden carbs fall into two main categories: sugar and starch.

 Starch is made up of molecules called polysaccharides.[*] In layman's terms, this means that starches are made of chains of sugar molecules.

-That sugar molecule is a glucose molecule.
+That sugar molecule is called glucose.
 It’s the same molecule that arrives in your blood as blood sugar (blood glucose) when you digest starch.

 The two main starch molecules are called amylose and amylopectin.
 (They’re just chains of glucose).
 When you eat amylose or amylopectin, an enzyme called amylase breaks them into glucose for easy absorption through the small intestine.[*]